 A mini road trip through Belgium

-Yes, that was our trip.
-Before we started it though, we asked around our Belgium-Experts on what to do and what to avoid in Belgium.
+Before we started our little get away, we asked some friends who claimed to be well informed Belgium-Experts on what to do and what to avoid in Belgium.

 Yes, sounds all right.
 Better not travel at all, if there’s not enough time…

 Or, well, just make the best out of the time you have.
 Simply leaving for foreign places on an ordinary weekend is something quite liberating and satisfying for a person like me, who already gets wanderlust after a week of returning from a trip.